kadikraman/react-native-v2/lessons/forms-exercise-solution.md

 That's all for now!
 You could take this little application further and add some enhancements of your own.
 Here are some ideas:

-- copy the hex code of a color to clipboard when the user taps on it - [docs](https://reactnative.dev/docs/clipboard)
+- copy the hex code of a color to clipboard when the user taps on it (leverage the [Clipboard component](https://github.com/react-native-community/clipboard) for it)
 - display a preview of the colors in the modal so the user can see what they're picking
 - disable the button if the form is invalid